dflex-js/dflex/packages/store/README.md

 # @dflex/store

-> The place where you get node connections by id.
+> The place where you traverse through DOM tree by using id.

 ```bash
 npm install @dflex/store